The Best Weed Killers for the Lawn and Garden

 4. BEST CONTACT WEED KILLER: Spectracide Weed & Grass Killer Concentrate

-Suitable for use around flowers, trees, shrubs, and walkways, this non-selective post-emergent weed killer harnesses the fast-acting herbicide diquat dibromide to kill weeds and other vegetation on contact.
-Dilute 10 tablespoons of the liquid concentrate in a gallon of water, apply with a tank sprayer to the foliage of weeds like dandelion, clover, and ivy, and watch as they wilt within three hours and die within 24 hours; you can reapply it after seven days.
+This non-selective contact weed killer harnesses the fast-acting herbicide diquat dibromide to eliminate weeds and other vegetation on contact.
+Dilute 10 tablespoons of the liquid concentrate in a gallon of water, apply with a tank sprayer to the foliage of weeds like dandelion, clover, and ivy.
+The product typically works within 24 hours, and you can reapply it after seven days.
 The 16-ounce concentrate covers up to 1,500 square feet.

 5. BEST SYSTEMIC WEED KILLER: Ortho Nutsedge Killer for Lawns

-Slay the most stubborn of weeds with this sulfentrazone-based selective post-emergent herbicide that is designed for use on turfgrass.
-It eliminates 50 hard-to-kill weeds like purple nutsedge and kyllinga without damaging the grass or tolerant surrounding plants listed on the package.
-Application is a breeze with the liquid formula and built-in hose-end sprayer: Just connect the sprayer to your hose, turn on the water, and spray the systemic herbicide directly on weeds.
+To deal with the most stubborn lawn weeds, consider this sulfentrazone-based selective post-emergent herbicide.
+It can eliminate 50 hard-to-kill weeds like purple nutsedge and kyllinga without damaging the grass or tolerant surrounding plants.
+Application of this liquid formula is made easy by the built-in hose-end sprayer: Just connect the sprayer to your hose, turn on the water, and spray the systemic herbicide directly on weeds.
 You can reapply the herbicide after one month, and the 32-ounce bottle covers up to 5,000 square feet.